andreeabunica/imu-controller/README.md

 ** include video of the cleaned up signal!!!

-# circuit C
+- circuit C

-/ interfacing with the 6-axis 120 Robot
+interfacing with the 6-axis 120 Robot:

-- aim:
+/aim:

-- communication:
+/communication:

 ![](_readMe(assets)/C_00.PNG)